 - Lung transplantation is not that common.
 Only 1,500-1,700 people receive a lung transplant each year in the U.S. To compare, there are about 16,000 kidney transplants performed in the U.S. annually.

 - There are a variety of reasons you may not get listed for transplant, such as being too sick, having other end-stage organ issues, infections, or cancer.

 - Our typical age range for lung transplant is 18-63, however we have transplanted patients as young as 16 and up to the age of 65.
 Candidacy is determined on a case-by-case basis.

 - Because of the fragility of the lung, the survival rates for lung transplant patients are not as good as for solid organ transplants, with a five-year survival rate of about 50-60%.
 The biggest limiting factor in lung transplant is having enough suitable lung donors.

 Research is an important component of the University of Michigan Transplant Center, where we are committed to studies that will benefit patients of today and tomorrow.
 The University of Michigan is one of the top pulmonary fibrosis research centers in the world, with a number of clinical trials available—especially pre-transplant—along with a variety of immunosuppressive and antibiotic protocols.
 Our comprehensive multidisciplinary clinics and extensive clinical and basic science research programs assure you have access to the newest medications and technologies.

 Current clinical trials include treatment and prevention of infections after transplant, and investigations of stem cells found in transplanted lungs that could play a role in preventing or causing scarring (chronic rejection) of the new lungs.

 To make an appointment to evaluate your need within our Transplant Center, call a patient care representative at 1-800-333-9013.
-Find a University of Michigan lung transplant doctor by clicking on the “Our Team” heading in the right sidebar.
+Find a University of Michigan lung transplant doctor.